 Most sound cards are detected automatically and configured with reasonable values.
-In YaST, use Hardware \rightarrow Sound if you want to add a problematic sound card that could not be configured automatically or change the default settings.
-It is also possible to set up additional sound cards or switch the sequence of them.
+In YaST, use Hardware > Sound if you want to add a problematic sound card that could not be configured automatically or change the default settings.
+It is also possible to set up additional sound cards or switch their sequence.

-Figure 2.1 Sound Configuration
+Figure 2.1 Detecting Old Sound Chips